The perfect mix of stunning scenery and rich culture, the best way to experience the charm of the Dolomites is on a week-long hiking adventure.

 Do I need a guide to hike the Dolomites?

 Hikers headed to the Dolomites will enjoy both the guided and self-guided tours.
 It really depends on what you want to do.
 If you feel experienced as a high-alpine, multi-day hiker, then you might want to do a self-guided tour in order to go at your own pace.
 For anyone new to multi-day hikes, then you might want a local guide who knows the land and the history of the region.
 Your travels can be a lot richer and you’ll gain the full insight into the Dolomites.
+Also, one other amazing multi-day hike to check out is the Laugavegur Trail.

 Another positive aspect of having a guide is that they have cultivated relationships along the trails.
 If you are in a rifugio, guides will talk with all of the people working there.
 They might start singing with the owner and ask you to join in.
 I believe a tour is more of a culturally immersive experience when a guide is involved.